 Book your free, no obligation, telephone call today.

-Or you can book a 1 hour individual consultation or MIAM with me.
+Or you can book an online individual consultation or MIAM with me.
 The fee is £150.

 When you read about Mediation, for the most part, you will read how beneficial it can be for you and your family, but we wanted to look at the disadvantages or rather differences between mediation and the standard process of resolution of divorce or dispute in the...